D Thomas, PhD

 • Erection or ejaculation difficulties

-• Surgery in the scrotum, for example due to scrotal hernia
+• Surgery in the scrotum, for example, due to scrotal hernia

 • Infection of the scrotum or prostate